Submental and Jowl Liposuction

 A little history about submental jowl liposuction

-- Liposuction was originally described in the late 1970s.
+- Liposuction was initially described in the late 1970s.
 Over the years, it has developed from a basic scientific experiment to a work of art.
 It is used regularly for cosmetic rejuvenation of the submental area, neck and jowl with great efficacy, accuracy and unparalleled aesthetic appeal.
 With each passing decade, there have been new advancements made, resulting in smaller cannulas, tiny incisions, and fewer side effects.

 - With the introduction of newer devices and techniques such as subcutaneous infiltration with tumescent fluid, laser-assisted liposuction, fractional lasers, radiofrequency, infrared radiation, and high-energy focused ultrasound (i.e. Ulthera), these procedures are now acceptable for broader age range..
 Many of these devices and techniques are still being studied for efficacy and safety, thus requiring due discretion on the part of both the surgeon and patient.